Extended Producer Responsibility regulations to become law from January 2026

 by | Nov 19, 2025

-Extended Producer Responsibility (EPR) regulations are set to become law from January 2026 – but how do they affect UK organisations that supply or import packaging?
+Extended Producer Responsibility (EPR) regulations are set to become law from January 2026 for UK organisations that support or import packaging – but how will they affect your business?

 To recap, EPR for packaging changes a few ways that UK businesses operate.
 These include: